 What is not allowed by law when increasing the rent?

-Certain limits for rent increases are set by law.
+Certain limits on rent increases are set by law.
 For example, the Civil Code sets a limit on rent increases of 20% over the last three years, but this applies primarily to forms of rent increase other than through an inflation clause.
 In fact, we do not believe that it is fair to require landlords to be constrained by this limit if inflation were to rise radically.

 What does the inflation clause protect us from?